NetComposer/nksip/doc/plugins/auto_register.md

 ## Callback functions

-You can implement any of these callback functions in your SipApp callback module.
+You can implement any of these callback functions in your Service callback module.